remihoeppe/weather-widget-ts/README.md

 -   I dived right in the documentation and started by implementing a simple example of a Redux store in JS.
 -   After getting familiar with concept of Store and reducers and getting to grasp with all the layers at play I started using this new "Context" for the Weather Widget.
 -   I created the first Slicer in plain JS to make sure that it was working and that I was able to both write and read from the store before converting this part of the code to TS.
-    -   By Taking small, iterative steps into this new frameworks I was able to fairly quickly be able to use it and build a fully functional front-end app.
+    -   By taking small, iterative steps into this new frameworks I was able to fairly quickly be able to use it and build a fully functional front-end app.
     -   Going deeper into the documentation, I can appreciate the level of complexity that reducers can add to state handling through "context" v. the React Context API.

 ### Style-components